 Central American Cordillera

-Cordillera de Guanacaste is a volcanic mountain range in northern Costa Rica, near the border with Nicaragua.
-The mountain range forms part of the southern region of the Continental Divide and contains a number of volcanic peaks as well as several protected areas.
+The Cordillera de Guanacaste is a volcanic mountain range in northwestern Costa Rica, near the border with Nicaragua.
+The mountain range forms part of the southern region of the Continental Divide and contains several volcanic peaks and protected areas.

-The Sierra de las Minas mountain range runs from east to west through Guatemala's southeast highlands.
-The Sierra de las Minas Biosphere Reserve contains a substantial part of the range as well as an estimated 60 percent of Guatemala’s remaining cloud forest.
+The Sierra de las Minas runs east to west through the Guatemalan Highlands in the country's southeast.
+The Sierra de las Minas Biosphere Reserve contains a substantial part of the range and an estimated 60 percent of Guatemala’s remaining cloud forest.

-The Trans-Mexican Volcanic Belt is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico.
-This volcanic arc contains many of the country's tallest mountain peaks.
+The Trans-Mexican Volcanic Belt, also known as the Cordillera Neo-Volcánica and known locally as the Sierra Nevada, is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico.
+This volcanic arc contains many of the country's tallest peaks.